ZenitH-AT/nvidia-update/README.md

 ## ZenitH-AT's changes

 * Getting the download link now uses Nvidia's AjaxDriverService. **DCH drivers are now supported** and there is no risk of the script not working if Nvidia changes the download URL format.
 RP packages are not supported (yet).
-* The user can now choose what optional driver components to include in the installation using the optional-driver-components.txt file.
+* The user can now choose what optional driver components to include in the installation using the optional-components.txt file.
 * The GPU's product family ID (pfid) is now checked and passed to AjaxDriverService (e.g. RTX 2060 ID is 888), as older GPUs may use different drivers.
 * Simplified the archiver program check.
 * Simplified the OS version and architecture check and driver version comparison.